dnguyen800/dnguyen800.github.io/_posts/2019-07-24-av-receiver.md

 layout: page
 title: AV Receivers
 short_title: av-receiver
-update: "<strong>June 12, 2019:</strong> Added my review of the Marantz M-CR510 receiver."
+update: "<strong>July 24, 2019:</strong> Review: The Sony STR-DN1080 is capable, compatible with Home Assistant, and still sold at retailers today!
+I would get one if I needed it. "
-excerpt: "For the few who own a receiver, you'll be happy to know they are incredibly easy to integrate into the smart home."
+excerpt: "For the few who own a receiver, they will be happy to know receivers are incredibly easy to integrate into the smart home."
 permalink: /av-receiver
 competitors: "Onkyo, Pioneer, Sony, Denon, Yamaha, Marantz"
 image: assets/images/overlay-ws/av-receiver.jpg